Sriradh3014/Sriradh_1002173929/README.md

 The O(n^2) time complexity is higher than better algorithms.
 However, selection sort adapts well to small n or where simplicity is preferred.
 Its straightforwardness can offset less efficiency for certain use cases.

 In summary, selection sort is a simple, beginner-friendly, in-place sorting technique with quadratic runtimes.
 It works for smaller datasets where interpretability matters more than performance.
-The step-by-step iterative logic serves as an elegant introduction to more advanced algorithms.

 # 3. Benchmark the runtime of each algorithm: